Dig-Forens6/ProcessSheriff/README.md

 	- Sending alerts when a process has an unsigned binary or did not match the whitelisted binaries.

 # Requirements:
+	- This program must be executed in an Administrator command prompt
 	- The script requires Twilio SID and Token to be added to the code.
 	- Telephone numbers to be used as source and destination for the alert SMS messages.
 	- A file containing a list of hashes of whitelisted binaries.